-Industry experts celebrate Record Store Day at SPARS Member, Ardent Studios, with seminar on the Art of Recording for Vinyl
+Industry experts celebrate Record Store Day at SPARS Member, Cheap Valium Australia, with seminar on the Art of Recording for Vinyl

 On Saturday, April 16, 2011, experts in the field of creating vinyl recordings gathered in Memphis for a discussion and critical listening session designed to provide insight into the “lost” art of recording for vinyl.
 Moderated by Memphis-based engineer/producer and vinyl cutter Jeff Powell, the panel consisted of president/CEO of Furnace MFG (Furnace Record Pressing, Pallas USA, Record Industry USA) Eric Astor, producer/engineer and founder of Ardent Studios John Fry, Masterdisk NYC mastering engineer and vinyl cutter Scott Hull, and mastering engineer/vinyl cutter Larry Nix.
 Presenting sponsors of the event included Ardent Studios, GC Pro and Record Store Day.